Compatibility degree of cluster complexes: Introduction

 \subsection{Acknowledgement}

 The authors thank Tomoki Nakanishi and Osamu Iyama for their valuable comments.
 We thank Fang Li for informing us that he also obtained a counterexample for the exchangeability property of $d$-compatibility degree.
+We are grateful to the anonymous referee for significant comments and corrections.
 Fu's work was partially supported by NSF of China (No. 11971326).
+Gyoda's work was supported by JSPS KAKENHI Grant number JP20J12675.